Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: Is the drop in mutual NN alignment at scale caused by the metric, layer selection, caption quality, or by specific model choices?

 The cross-modal alignment drop reported in Fig.\ 4 in the paper uses DINOv2-base and OpenLlama-3b.
 Here, we examine whether similar patterns hold for stronger models.
 In \cref{fig:scaling_wit}, we repeat the scaling experiment for two additional model pairs: DINOv2-base with OpenLlama-13b, and DINOv2-giant with OpenLlama-13b.

 Replacing DINOv2-base with the stronger DINOv2-giant and OpenLlama-3b with OpenLlama-13b does not change the pattern.
 We observe that mutual $k$NN still drops at scale.
-This is consistent with Fig. 3b in the paper, which already shows low alignment scores across different LLMs at WIT-1M scale. \textbf{This confirms that the degradation reported in the paper is not specific to that particular choice of models}.
+This is consistent with Fig. 3b in the paper, which shows low alignment scores across different LLMs at WIT-1M scale.

+To test whether the pattern is specific to the DINOv2/OpenLlama choice, we evaluate two further axes of variation.
+First, we vary the vision encoder while keeping OpenLlama-3B fixed (\cref{fig:scaling_vision_families}): we replace DINOv2 with Pixio-ViT-B/16 (a different self-supervised pretraining recipe) and with CLIP-B/16 (image-text contrastive pretraining).
+Second, we vary the LLM while keeping DINOv2-base fixed (\cref{fig:scaling_llm_families}): we pair it with Gemma-7B~\cite{gemma_2024} and Mistral-7B~\cite{jiang2023mistral} from different model families.
+Across all four combinations, the alignment drop at fixed small $k$ persists, while alignment at $k=\frac{n}{100}$ remains stable.

+\textbf{This confirms that the degradation reported in the paper is not specific to that particular choice of models}.